Keeping your business healthy and stress-free

-When was the last time you analysed your customer list?
-Maybe it's time to see which customers generate profit and which ones just weigh down your business so you can do something about it.
+When was the last time you analyzed your customer list?
+Maybe it's time to see which customers generate profit and which ones just weigh down your business, so you can do something about it.

-Customer profitability analysis doesn't take much time, one hour at most.
+Project profitability is strictly linked to the customer profitability analysis, which doesn't take much time, one hour at most.
 There are two goals:

 Once you identify your "bad" customers, you no longer have to try so hard to please them.
-Instead, you can spend that time better, like chasing new ones.
+Instead, you can spend that time better, like chasing after new clients.

-From my experience (15+ years in all sorts of marketing teams), during this analysis you shouldn't focus exclusively on quantitative KPIs like profit margin.
-You have to factor in the qualitative KPIs too, which are equally important.
+From my experience (20+ years in all sorts of marketing teams), during this profitability analysis, you shouldn't focus exclusively on quantitative KPIs like profit margin.
+You have to factor in the qualitative KPIs, too, which are equally important.

-For example, a customer pays good (good quantitative KPI) but is so difficult to work (bad qualitative KPI) with that you have trouble keeping your employees, which in turn means you lose money on recruitment.
+For example, a customer pays well (good quantitative KPI), but is so difficult to work with (bad qualitative KPI) that you have trouble keeping your employees.
+This might even lead your business to lose money on recruitment.

-Also, keep in mind the long-term vs short-term goals.
+Also, keep the long-term vs. short-term goals in mind.
 A startup customer may not be profitable now, but once they take off, you'll be sorry you lost them.

-First step toward customer profitability analysis is to calculate profit profit margin and profit share per customer.
+The first step toward customer profitability analysis is to calculate the profit margin and the profit share per customer.

-To calculate the profit margin, take the sum a customer paid and subtract amortized fixed costs (office, taxes, lease, etc) and variable costs (time you worked).
+To calculate the profit margin, take the sum a customer paid and subtract amortized fixed costs (office, taxes, lease, etc.) and variable costs (the time you worked).

 Customer A Profit Margin = Customer A Revenue - (Amortized Fixed Costs + Variable Costs)